everlasterVR/everlastervr.github.io/_includes/naturalis/v1_0/home/basic_usage.md

 ### Softness

-Softness affects how easily breasts and glutes deform and jiggly they are.
+Softness affects how easily breasts and glutes deform and how jiggly they are.
 The effect of softness is much more noticeable when soft physics is enabled.

 <div class='video-container'>
   <iframe